evnchw/evnchw.github.io/_quant/20240721_refresher_fokker_planck.md

 - We will focus on the key equations, not go too deeply into proofs and may skip some parts for brevity.
 - All feedback and corrections are welcome.

-There are various ways to look at Fokker-Planck (Bogachev 2022; Sharma 2010), but we are going to work through the view sketched briefly in the Achdou/Cardialiguet intro notes on mean field games ("MFG") (Achdou et al. 2020, "1.3.1 Heuristic derivation of the MFG system").
-This is a core ingredient of a standard MFG formulation, and so it is important to understand this result in depth.
+There are various ways to look at Fokker-Planck (Bogachev 2022; Sharma 2010), but we are going to work through the view sketched briefly in the Achdou/Cardialiguet intro notes on mean field games ("MFG") (Achdou et al. 2020, "1.3.1 Heuristic derivation of the MFG system"), and reviewed also in (Ryzhik 2018).
+This is a core ingredient of a standard MFG formulation, namely specifying how the distribution of many agents evolves over time, and so it is important to understand this result in depth.

 Specifically: